imaginando/imaginando.github.io/lk/keyboard.md

 ### Scale

 Here, a root key can be chosen to serve as the tonic note of a selected scale.
 There are many musical scales available to choose from, which will automatically adapt the keyboard to its corresponding intervals.
+You can also set a custom scale, and choose which notes are included/shown.

 ### Arpeggiator